How many people have TB?

 What kinds of tests might I have if it is suspected that I have TB?

-- The nurse will do a TB skin test
+- The nurse will do a TB skin test or TB blood test.

 - The nurse will ask: